- Smallpox is a contagious disease caused by the variola virus.

 - Approximately one-third of people with smallpox died from the disease.
 Survivors were scarred for life.
 If the eye was infected, blindness often resulted.

 - The smallpox vaccine contains a live virus called vaccinia.
-It is administered by dipping a pronged piece of metal into the vaccine and then pricking the skin.
+Health care professionals administer the vaccine by dipping a pronged piece of metal into the vaccine and then pricking the skin.

 - The vaccine has uncommon side effects that may be fatal, including infection of the heart and brain with the vaccinia strain.
 Serious side effects are more common with the initial vaccine and are uncommon with second doses.